HamzaHajeir/CryptoLib/README.md

 1. You should install [mbedtls](https://github.com/ARMmbed/mbedtls/releases/tag/v2.23.0) library.
 2. Replace the default `\include\mbedtls\config.h` file with provided [config.h](config.h) file.

-It currently supported on ESP8266, ESP32, And STM32.
+It currently supported on all Arduino platforms.
+ESP8266, ESP32 with more advance features than other.
+It's supported on STM32CubeIDE (See below).

 If you have different platform, It's not hard to add your customization to `platform.h` and `platform.cpp`, which should include:
 - PRINTF definition support (if used debugging)
 - getCycleCount()  definition to a high clock speed function, used as entropy source.
-You can define your own entropy source by defining `uint32_t getRandomNumber(int seed)` into your skecth
+You can define your own entropy source by defining `uint32_t getRandomNumber(int seed)` into your skecth.

 ## STM32CubeIDE users:
 For the library to work properly, It's important to activate the Cycle Counter `DWT` by calling `cycleCounterInit()` at the beginning of your skecth.